 The QHEI narrative rating at RM 0.20 went from Fair in 2007 to Good in 2008 and the reason the score was slightly higher in 2008 is that there was more instream cover consisting of overhanging vegetation and logs and woody debris present.
-This is the closest site to the Cuyahoga River.
-Pollution intolerant species collected from this area may have entered from the Cuyahoga River which could influence the fish community scores.
+This is the closest site to the Cuyahoga River showing pollution intolerant species inhabiting this area and migratory species coming from the Cuyahoga River may have influenced the fish community scores.
 QHEI scores were obtained in the Good and Fair range in 2006 and 2007, (56.00 and 51.50) respectively.
 Fish Index scores were relatively the same in 2008 as in 2007 with the IBI score the same as the second pass (34).